LCC-CIT/TipOfTheDay-AspNet8/README.md

 In program.cs there are preprossing directives that allow you to choose whether to use SQLite, MS SQL Server, or MySQL.

-Essentially this same code, using .net 6, is here: https://github.com/LCC-CIT/TipOfTheDay-AspNet6
+This project was forked from [a version using .NET 6](https://github.com/ProfBird/TipOfTheDay-AspNet6) and migrated to .NET 8
-An older version of the code, with scaffolding and unit tests, is here: https://github.com/ProfBird/TipOfTheDay-AspNetCore3
+An older version of the code with scaffolding and unit tests is here: https://github.com/ProfBird/TipOfTheDay-AspNetCore3
 An even older version using .net 4.5 is here: https://github.com/LCC-CIT/CS296N-TipOfTheDay